bandprotocol/bandchain/spec/bandchain-spec.md

 # Development Phases

 D3N development is publicly available on [Github](https://github.com/bandprotocol/d3n) for public inspection.
 The technical development is breaking down into different phases.
 The content below is provided for informational purpose and may change in the future as the software gets developed.
-Also note that apart from the core protocol, the foundation will also develop related supporting tools, including client side libraries, Owasm IDE, block explorer, etc.
+Also note that apart from the core protocol, the foundation will also develop related supporting tools, including client-side libraries, Owasm IDE, block explorer, etc.

 **Phase 0**